Proposed Countywide Vehicle Registration Fee for Road Maintenance

 We strive to be efficient and effective with our road maintenance funds, but we face a double challenge: material costs are escalating rapidly while people are driving less and switching to more fuel efficient vehicles.
 As a result, current gas taxes are not enough to pay for all current maintenance needs.

 We can't afford to fall behind

-The condition of our roads is deteriorating and our list of deferred maintenance needs is currently more than $10 million and growing.
-Over the past 10 years, the average Pavement Condition Index (PCI) of the county road system has dropped more than 10 points.
+The condition of our roads is deteriorating and our list of deferred maintenance needs is currently more than $10.5 million and growing.
+Over the past 10 years, the average pavement condition rating of the county road system has dropped more than 10 points (on a scale of 0-100).
 It is projected to decline another 10 points over the next decade with current funding sources.

 Cost-effective preventive maintenance avoids costly future repairs.
 Fixing roads after they've deteriorated can cost 5 to 10 times as much as preventive maintenance.
 Treating roads at the right time saves taxpayers money over the long term—potentially tens of millions of dollars over the next 20 to 30 years.

 County and city officials have proposed a countywide vehicle registration fee with funds dedicated to maintaining and improving existing roads.
 Implementing the fee will support timely preventive maintenance of existing roads—avoiding higher costs to repair them in the future.